Skip to content

 Licensing

-Source Code: LGPL
+Source Code: Apache License 2.0

 Major Contributors